A Cup of Trembling

 Others want to trigger the apocalyptic return of an imam from the 9the century.
 They operate in different lands, they target different victims and they even kill each other in their quest for supremacy.

-Ladies and Gentlemen, Militant Islam’s ambition to dominate the world seems mad.
+Ladies and Gentlemen, Militant Islam’s ambition to dominate the world seem mad.
 But so too did the global ambition of another fanatic ideology that swept to power eight decades ago.

 The Nazis believed in a master race.
 The militant Islamists believe in a master faith.
 They just disagree about who among them will be the master… of the master faith.